-The second, however, will be fostered by the proposal of a system for the qualification of enterprises and professionals for building rehabilitation and heritage conservation.
+The second (quality assurance in rehabilitation and qualification of professionals and firms), is far from being reached.
+However, it will be fostered by the proposal of a system for the qualification of enterprises and professionals for building rehabilitation and heritage conservation.